 - have been previously published in either print or digital format (websites, blogs, e-books, etc.);

-- focus on research without providing the practical details necessary for the application of your ideas;
+- focus on research without providing ample practical details for the classroom application of the research results or ideas;

-- contain material that is not original or do not provide a unique approach to a classic activity that provides teachers with a new teaching approach;
+- contain material that is not original, or does not provide a unique approach to a classic activity;

-- are strictly opinions, a personal rather than professional experience, travelogues, personal reflections, or diary-type submissions;
+- are strictly opinions, personal reflections, travelogues, or diary-type submissions;

-- are term papers, dissertations, university writing assignments, unsupported lesson plans, lists of ideas, or materials reviews;
+- are term papers, dissertations, university writing assignments, outlines of lesson or unit plans, lists of ideas, or reviews of literature;

 - promote a commercial product such as materials, books, software, or professional services;

 - Our manuscripts go through a double-blind peer-review process.
-Do not identify yourself or your institution within your manuscript.
-Do not include a cover sheet that includes your name.
+Do not include names or institutions within the text of your manuscript.
+Do not include a cover sheet that shows your name or any other identifying information.
 Submit only the blinded version to Manuscript Central.

-- Your manuscript should be double spaced, with one-inch margins, and numbered pages.
-Use a single 12-point font throughout the manuscript.
+- Your manuscript should be double spaced, use 12-point font and have one-inch margins.
 Avoid extra formatting of any kind.

 - A 200-word abstract should accompany your submission.